 This historical overview, based in a political and economic framework, calls into question the very concept of adoption as it is understood today, by equating its practice, industry, and mediation with that of other economically and politically machinated displacements and dispossessions, namely: slavery, trafficking, gentrification, immigration, land occupation, apartheid, and enforced statelessness.

 Removing the normalized personal aspect of adoption—chosen, saved, lucky children; salvationist, beneficent, charitable adopters and institutions—allows for a valid discussion of the industry itself, objectively revealed as an afterthought as concerns adoption as a practice of family creation.
-In this light, the discussion of adoption maps very closely onto those concerning the above-mentioned infringements upon human rights and dignity, and it is with them that adoption must be categorized.
+In this light, the discussion of adoption maps very closely onto the above-mentioned infringements upon human rights and dignity, and it is with them that adoption must be categorized.

 Adopting “orphans”, the by-product of war

 The fostering of children as a beneficent act of a warrior nation after the damage that it inflicts becomes a recurrent trope within American mediated history, and includes World Wars I and II, the mediation of Hiroshima, the Korean and Viet Nam Wars, the “dirty wars” of the Caribbean and Latin America, and currently the direct and proxy “wars against terrorism” in South Asia.